Read This First

 Prompt 3: Provide clear examples of how inductive reasoning and deductive reasoning are used in science.
 Start with simple examples of each, then move on to examples in which they are used collaboratively.

-The central claim is this: Inductive and deductive reasoning are both critical in scientific inquiry, serving different roles in the process of understanding and explaining natural phenomena.
+In plain terms: Inductive and deductive reasoning are both critical in scientific inquiry, serving different roles in the process of understanding and explaining natural phenomena.

 A scientist observes that in her garden, the tomato plants that are exposed to 8 hours of sunlight a day grow larger than those that receive less sunlight.